Skip to content

 How long is the typical wait for paediatric occupational therapy in NSW?

-Wait times for paediatric OT in NSW vary depending on the service and your child's needs.
-Public services may have longer waiting lists than private practitioners.
-In regional areas like SANCROX, availability can differ from metropolitan centres.
-It's worth contacting several providers to understand current timeframes.
-If you're concerned about your child's development, speak with your GP who can help prioritise referrals and discuss options available to you.
+Wait times for paediatric OT in NSW vary depending on whether you're accessing services through the public system, private practitioners, or NDIS.
+Public services may have longer waiting periods, sometimes several months.
+Private practitioners in SANCROX may have shorter wait times.
+It's worth contacting several providers to understand current availability.
+If you're concerned about your child's development, speaking with your GP can help determine urgency and explore available options.

 What does a first occupational therapy appointment involve for a child?